 The Lead Partner is the only one entitled to file a complaint.
 The right to complain against a decision regarding the project selection applies to the Lead Partner whose project application was not selected for co-financing by the Programme during the project assessment and selection process.
 The complaint must be lodged against the notification issued by the Managing Authority/Joint Secretariat on the basis of the decision by the Monitoring Committee as the Managing Authority/Joint Secretariat's notification is the only legally binding act for the Lead Partner during the project assessment and selection processes.
+The complaint can be lodged only against the outcomes of the administrative and eligibility assessment.
+As regards quality assessment, the applicants can request further information and justification from the Managing Authority/Joint Secretariat and can ask for face-to-face consultations.
+However, a complaint against quality assessment is not possible since the decision of the Monitoring Committee is final.

-7 Horizontal Principles as per Article 9 of the Regulation (eu) 2021/1060 of the European Parliament and of the Council of 24 June 2021
+12 Horizontal Principles as per Article 9 of the Regulation (eu) 2021/1060 of the European Parliament and of the Council of 24 June 2021